-There is a wide discrepancy between what international law prescribes and what state-governments do.
-Human rights violations are widespread in many parts of the world, especially in the developing countries.
+There is a wide discrepancy between what international law prescribes and what state governments do.
+Human rights violations are widespread in many parts of the world, especially in developing countries.
 The UN Charter does not permit external intervention in the internal affairs of a country unless genocide or crimes against humanity are alleged and the Security Council agrees to such allegations.

 In practice, however, the ability of the state to exercise the monopoly of power may not be very efficient and it may even be defied by separatist movements seeking to secede from a state to establish a separate and independent state of their own.

 However, I demonstrated in my book, STATE, NATIONAL AND ETHNICITY IN CONTEMPORARY SOUTH ASIA (Pinter Publishers 1996; 1998; and reprint 2019 Fiction House, Pakistan) that given the biases in favour of the territorial states to maintain their territorial integrity it is illegal to intervene in the internal conflict between the state and separatist movements in behalf of the latter.
 Therefore, in nearly all cases states can crush separatist movements.
 The cases of Sri Lanka where the Tamil separatist movement was crushed mercilessly and Syria where the Assad regime survived because Russian and Iran frustrated attempts by those striving to overthrow the regime.